semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 You can set up Slack and other webhook-based notifications to get your team notified whenever there [project](./projects) finishes running.

-To learn more, see the [notificaction documentation](./notifications.md)
+To learn more, see the [notification documentation](./notifications.md)

 ### Initialization agent {#init-agent}